flux-framework/flux-docs/quickstart.rst

 Spack: Recommended for curious users
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Flux maintains an up-to-date package in the `spack <https://github.com/spack/spack>`_ develop branch, which builds all dependencies and flux itself from the current head of the master branch.
+Flux maintains an up-to-date package in the `spack <https://github.com/spack/spack>`_ develop branch.
 If you’re already using spack, just run the following to install flux and all necessary dependencies:

 .. code-block:: console

-  $ spack install flux
+  $ spack install flux-sched

+The above command will build and install the latest tagged version of flux-sched and flux-core.
+To install the latest master branches, use the ``@master`` version specifier: ``spack install flux-sched@master``.
+If you want Flux to manage and schedule Nvidia GPUs, include the ``+cuda`` variant: ``spack install flux-sched+cuda``.
+This builds a CUDA-aware version of hwloc.

+For instructions on installing spack, see `Spack's installation documentation <https://spack.readthedocs.io/en/latest/getting_started.html#installation>`_.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Manual: Recommended for developers and contributors